MiMoText/roman18/README.md

 * Python-Scripts: the scripts folder contains python scripts needed for corpus creation
 * Schemas: current versions of the ELTeC schema in RELAX NG are available from this repository
 * XML-TEI: our corpus of french novels 1751-1800 in XML/TEI and metadata are stored here
-* plain:  our corpus of french novels 1751-1800 in plain text is stored here
+* plain/files:  our corpus of french novels 1751-1800 in plain text is stored here
 * plain/files_non_modernized: our corpus of french novels 1751-1800 is stored here in a normalized plain text version
 * roman18_ext: this folder contains further novels in XML/TEI which were sorted out and not included in the final MiMoText corpus